 I called the number.
 The woman on the other end of the line said, “Are you pretty?”
 I said no. She said, “Well, do boys like you?”
 I said yes.
 My interview at the brothel was the first time I had worn high heels.

 I remember being excited and thrilled by the wad of cash in my wallet at the end of my first shift – mainly because I could buy food to binge-eat anytime and anywhere.
 Food had become the thing I used to numb away all the bad feelings of my childhood and now here I was, with all the money in the world to buy all the food I wanted!!
 It was exhilarating.
+But looking back, I am pretty sure that if I hadn’t have seen that ad in the local paper, I wouldn’t have sought to work in prostitution.

 I became addicted to the ‘ease’ with which the money was gained.
 Although I don’t have any really traumatic memories from those early years – but looking back I see clearly I was exploited: A client older than my father who convinced me that all the girls gave him oral without a condom (so I did it); the $800 worth of ‘fines’ I accrued at the brothel (for reasons unknown) and was required to pay before I left (and I did!); the middle-aged man who worked as a driver to the escorts, taking me back to his flat, keeping me there for hours and having sex with me on what I though was an outcall, but he never paid me.